P-p-H-d/c-stl-comparison/README.md

 The following criteria are used to compare the different C libraries.
 The C++ STL is also included as as reference.

-* What is the supported C language (C89, C99, C11 or C23)
+* What is the supported C language (C89, C99, C11 or C23),
-* Is it a pure C program (no need for external preprocessor),
+* Is it a pure C program (no need for external preprocessor)?
-* number of characters
-* number of line of codes
+* number of characters / number of line of codes / of the test programs
-* number of implemented workarounds
+* number of implemented workarounds of the test programs
 * Is-it type safe (aka. using an incompatible type produces at least a compilation warning)
 * support of integer/floats as basic type,
 * support of struct POD data as basic type,
+* natural usage of object: passing an object data to a container will create a copy of the object data (non-implicit lost of ownership),
 * support of array as basic type,
-* support of object like data (constructor, ...),
+* support of object like data (needing custom constructor, destructor...),
 * support of C++ class as basic type,
-* association of the provided methods of the basic type to the needed operators of the container library can be defined when the basic type is defined (ensuring spatial coherency of the basic type),
+* container / basic type spatial separation: the association of the methods of the basic type to the needed operators of the container library can be defined when the basic type is defined (ensuring spatial coherency of the basic type) and not only when the container is defined,
-* support of API adapter to automatically transform the interface of the provided method to the expected interface of the required operator,
+* support of API Interface Adapter to automatically transform the interface of the provided method to the expected interface of the required operator,
 * support of basic 'emplace'
-* support of enhanced 'emplace' based on the initialized arguments,
+* support of multiple, enhanced 'emplace' based on the initialized arguments,
 * support of iterator abstraction
 * support of sort algorithm
 * support of sort algorithm with custom comparison,